Alpha Games

 Alpha Games is the sixth studio album by English indie rock band Bloc Party, released on 29 April 2022.
 It is the first studio album by the band since 2016's Hymns.
 It is notably the first album with drummer Louise Bartle, who joined the band after drum sessions for Hymns had been completed, and the first to feature significant songwriting input from Bartle and bassist Justin Harris with Hymns having been mostly written by lead singer Kele Okereke and guitarist Russell Lissack.
+This was Harris' last album with the band before departing in 2023.

 Background and recording

 Bloc Party released its last studio album, Hymns, in 2016.
 On 22 January 2020, lead singer Kele Okereke announced on his personal social media accounts that Bloc Party had begun writing a new album in the previous few weeks.
 On 23 November 2021, they officially announced the album and they released the first single "Traps" the same day.
 Speaking about "Traps", Okereke said: "From the moment we wrote 'Traps', we knew it had to be the first thing people heard from this album; playing it in soundchecks on our last tour before it was finished and hearing how it sounded in those big rooms and outdoors."
 The album was released on 29 April 2022.
 Alpha Games was produced by Nick Launay and Adam Greenspan and released under the record label Infectious Music/BMG Rights Management.
 A second single "The Girls Are Fighting" was released on 26 January 2022 and its music video was released on 28 January.
 On 25 February 2022, the third single "Sex Magik" was released.
 A fourth single "If We Get Caught" was released on 24 March 2022.

 The band toured the UK and Europe in May 2022 in support of the album.
 On 29 July, Bloc Party released a deluxe edition entitled Alpha Games (Deluxe) which featured three new songs: "Acting Out", "The Robot and the Psychonaut", and "Strut".